 The lake is located between Verdal and Steinkjer.
-Its circumference is about 33 kilometres and there is a good road going all the way around.
+Its circumference is about 20 miles and there is a good road going all the way around.

-There was timber floating here right up until 1950.
-The timber was floated down the Figga River to Steinkjer.
+Up until 1950, there was timber floating down the Figga River to Steinkjer.

-Suitable places for an outing nearby include the Stiklestad National Cultural Centre and Steinkjer town centre.
+Suitable places for an outing nearby include the Stiklestad National Cultural Center and Steinkjer town center.

 Around the Trondheimfjord

-Continue your drive along E6 to Asp and then get on fv.
-17 - Kystriksveien.
-Drive to Hjellbotn and then exit onto fv.
+Continue your drive along E6 to Asp and then on to fv.
+17 (Kystriksveien).
+Drive to Hjellbotn and then exit on to fv.
 720 towards Malm and Follafoss.
-You will first arrive in Malm, and then drive through the villages of Follafoss, Verrastranda and Verrabotn.
+You will first arrive in Malm and then drive through the villages of Follafoss, Verrastranda and Verrabotn.
 You will then enter the municipality of Mosvik and drive via the Trongsund Sound to the Skarnsund Sound, where one of the world’s longest cable-stayed bridges will take you over to Inderøy.

 The Golden Route

-This is a round trip taking you through beautiful cultural landscapes along fv.
+This round trip takes you through the beautiful cultural landscapes along fv.
 761 (with side roads) in the municipality of Inderøy.

-Why not plan an excursion around Innherred's churches dating from the Middle Ages?
-The relatively large concentration of medieval churches bears testimony to the great prosperity that existed in Innherred in the 1100s.
+Why not plan an excursion around Innherred's churches from the Middle Ages?
+The relatively large concentration of medieval churches bears testimony to Innherred's great prosperity in the 1100s.